 In 1946, with a population of 900, Fortune was incorporated.
 The first town council was elected on 20 March 1946 from 23 possible candidates, with John R. Dixon becoming the town's first mayor.
 An old Customs Building, situated at Lorries (now Point May) was purchased for $100.0 and transported to become the first Town Hall.
 The current Municipal Building was constructed in 1967 by a local firm, Lake's Building Supplies Ltd. A Municipal Garage was built in 1980 to store the town's vehicles and other equipment.
 It has been enlarged since then.

 Each elected council over the years has worked hard to improve living conditions in the town, as well as the economic structure.
 A one-industry town (the fishery) is not easy to develop.
 The council provides weekly garbage collection, snow clearing in winter, road maintenance, water and sewer services, as well as other things.
-Today, with spending restraints being experienced throughout the entire country, it is difficult to maintain the basic services and near impossible to make any improvements.
-Still, despite these obstacles, some improvements are being carried out.
-Old water and sewer lines are gradually being replaced and streets are slowly being upgraded as well.
+Old water and sewer lines are gradually replaced and streets are slowly upgraded as well.

 From 1954 to 1970 a 57,000-gallon water reservoir was in use.
 By then it proved to be inadequate for the town's water consumption and was in need of major repairs, so it was torn down.
 A dam was built in the early 1970's across Horse Brook, a tributary of Fortune Brook.
 Later, a supplementary dam was constructed on a tributary of Grand Bank Brook.
-Drinking water is of excellent quality and seldom runs low.
+Drinking water is of excellent quality.

 Joseph G. Haddock , M.D., was likely Fortune's first, and only, resident physician.
 He had an office in the home of Henry J. Haddon in 1864 and was present during the diphtheria outbreak in 1876, at which time he lost five of his own children.
 Legends, supported by church records, indicate that Dr. Haddock drowned when his boat struck the rocks while entering Brunette Harbour in December of 1882.

+Residents of Fortune have any better medical care today than they did in the 1800's.
 Beginning in 1930, a doctor from the Grand Bank Cottage Hospital held clinic at Fortune twice weekly.
 By the 1950's a full-time Public Health Nurse was employed, and a member of the Victorian Order of Nurses was engaged in the late 1960's.
 With these services phased out a number of years ago, Fortune residents had to travel to Grand Bank for medical attention.
-The Cottage Hospital, which at one time provided maternity services, and performed such surgeries as appendectomies and tonsillectomies, has since been downgraded to a 24-hour emergency care centre, with daily out-patient clinics.
-A new Peninsula Health Care Centre was built at Burin to serve the entire Burin Peninsula.
-With this move, and recent spending cuts in health care, one wonders if the residents of Fortune have any better medical care today than they did in the 1800's.
+The old Cottage Hospital, which at one time provided maternity services, and performed such surgeries as appendectomies and tonsillectomies, has since been replaced with the Dr. S. Beckley Health Centre.
+A new Peninsula Health Care Centre was built at Burin to serve the entire Burin Peninsula that now provides emergent care along with obstetrics, dialysis, surgeries, etc..

 Mr. Woundy started Fortune's first school around 1817, using an empty house as a schoolhouse.
 The first school was built around 1825.
 Student enrollment was inconsistent.
 Older boys often left school in the spring to go fishing with their fathers, while the older girls were sometimes engaged in spreading fish on the flakes.

 In 1867 education in Fortune took a turn for the better with the arrival of James Norris Haddon.
 During his 46-year term, the legendary Mr. Haddon greatly enhanced the quality and importance of education in Fortune.
 Students were taught the basics in reading, writing and arithmetic, with geography and grammar.
-Known for teaching his pupils with the aid of music, his old cabinet organ still exists today, its foot pedals worn from much use.
+He taught his pupils with the aid of music through an old cabinet organ.
 "Uncle Jimmy", as he was fondly known, also played the organ in church and Fortune Methodist congregation was known across the island for its singing.